DON'T BE A GOOSE, WEAR MUSHMUSH! ICONIC, WARM, STYLISH, CANADIAN - AND ONE OF A KIND.

 PARKA LENGTH: Measure from the base of your neck at the back, down to where you want the hem.

 SLEEVES: Put on a jacket.
-With your arm straight, measure along the top from the shoulder seam to where you want the sleeve to end on your wrist or hand.
+With your arm by your side, measure along the top from the shoulder seam to where you want the sleeve to end on your wrist or hand.
 Remember, the fur may add a quarter to a half inch.

 *Please refer to the diagram above.
 If you're still not sure where to measure, or have other questions, please don't hesitate to contact us directly at email@example.com